Tight exit polls in Germany point to long battle over forging post-Merkel government

 The wrangling comes amid a challenging backdrop for Germany and the European Union, including questions of how to steer the bloc’s finances after the coronavirus pandemic and coordinate the continent’s stance toward Russia and China.

-In one exit poll, by Infratest dimap/ARD, the conservative Christian Democrats and their smaller sister part were tied with the center-left Social Democrats at 25 percent of the vote each.
-A second for Forschungsgruppe Wahlen/ZDF put the Social Democrats narrowly ahead, 26 percent to 24 percent.
+As midnight approached in Berlin, projections based on partial results from both Infratest dimap/ARD and Forschungsgruppe Wahlen/ZDF put the Social Democrats narrowly ahead, 26 percent to 24 percent.

-Such exit polls have generally shown only small deviations from the results in recent years.
-But analysts warn that they could be less accurate this time because of the large number of mail-in ballots, which could account for as much as 40 percent of the vote.
+Analysts warn that early results could be less accurate this time because of the large number of mail-in ballots, which could account for as much as 40 percent of the vote.
+Plus the race is tight.

 If the final results stay similar, it would be Merkel’s party’s worst performance since it was formed in 1945.
-It would also mean coalition talks may draw other parties, possibly the Greens, which held about 15 percent of the vote, according to the exit polling.
+They would also mean that whichever party came out on top, it would need the support of at least two other parties to form a coalition — leading to potentially rocky talks.

 Preliminary results are expected Monday morning.